 Trigger Point Therapy:

 Trigger Point Therapy focuses on locating trigger points within a muscle and using precise (not intense) pressure to release the trigger point.
 Trigger points are areas where a hard 'knot' has formed due to several shortened sarcomeres.
 These are areas of stagnation where pain triggering chemicals pool up.
 Trigger points are particularly nasty because of the referral patterns that they create, pain that shows up in places separate of the origin.
-The Trigger Point Therapy approach that Cara uses is based in Ortho-Bionomy and Fascial Therapy which is why the points can be so easily released, rather than being released through force and heavy pressure.
+The Trigger Point Therapy approach that Cara uses is based in Fascial Therapy which is why the points can be so easily released, rather than being released through force and heavy pressure.

 Photobiomodulation is another way of saying Red Light and Infrared Light Therapy.
 The wavelengths to use in particular are 660nm (Red Light) and 850 nm (Near Infrared Light).
 Photobiomodulation works by triggering a biochemical pathway that occurs in the cells.
 To hear the details of how this works click here to watch a simple, short video that explains.
 If you would like more information, head over to our Resources page.

 Fascia Therapy can mean so many different modalities depending on who you ask.
 This is because fascia is around everything in the body.
 It comes in contact with skin, organs, muscles, nerves, and anything else you can imagine.
 It is such a valued structure to work with because of how it is able to influence and connect all parts of the body.
 Because of this, any therapy that comes in contact with the body is technically working with the fascia.
 However there are modalities that focus primarily on working with the fascia.
 There are two main ways to access the fascia.
 One is much more forceful and painful where you will hear therapists talk about ripping bound fascia or just using more force in general.
-The other is a much more gentle approach that Cara combines with Ortho-Bionomy philosophy, so she can release the fascia through working with the body in a non-painful way.
+The other is a much more gentle approach that can release the fascia through working with the body in a non-painful way.
 Many times, in really troubled areas, Cara has to unlock layer by layer until she can affect the desired system.

 Since the basis to Cara's approach involves reorganizing all the systems through the neurology, reprogramming the proprioception (neural input of where we are in space) is an integral part of this process.
-It is always requested that the horse have the remainder of the day and the following day off so that the horse can refine their proprioception to their 'new' body.
+It is always requested that the horse have the remainder of the day and the following day off so that the horse can recalibrate their proprioception to their 'new' body.
 There are other ways to train this once they have developed their baseline.
-Elastic bands, foam pads, and weights are a few ways this can be done.
+Elastic bands, foam pads, and in-hand work are a few ways this can be done.
 Cara brings training like this into the conversation with the client because once she has reorganized the system, the owner/trainer is then left with skills to re-educate the system.